carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 - "Write `for` loops with two variables."
 keypoints:
 - "The options you set for the command-line tools you use are important!"
-- "Data cleaning is an essential step in a genomics workflow."
+- "Data cleaning is essential at the beginning of metagenomics workflows."
+- "Use Trimmomatic to get clean of reads without adapters or low quality bases."
+- "Carefully fill the parameters and options required to call a function in the bash shell."
+- "Automate repetitive workflows using for loops"
 ---

 # Cleaning reads